JaredJomar/Projects/VideoDownload/readme.md

    - Check internet connection
    - Verify URL is valid
    - Look for errors in progress log
+   - “Unsupported URL” messages mean the page has no downloadable media;
+     the app will no longer mark such cases as Completed.
+   - If you see “The following content is not available on this app” the app will try alternate client strategies automatically.
+You can also toggle cookies off to try an anonymous fetch which sometimes yields higher formats.

 3. **📁 Path Issues:**
    - Use Browse buttons to set correct paths